rh-openshift-ansible-better-together/dev-track/README.md

 - git
 - oc

-We've provided an environment for you that already has these tools installed and ready to go, which we strongly recommend using because the lab instructions were written based off of it.
+We've provided a VM for you that we recommend using to complete the lab.
 You'll need the private key to ssh into the VM.
 Download the key with:
 ```bash
 curl -O https://s3.us-east-2.amazonaws.com/adeweylab/ocpkey.pem
 chmod 400 ocpkey.pem